Myrtle Gonzalez

 Myrtle Gonzalez (September 28, 1891 – October 22, 1918) was an American actress.
 She starred in at least 78 silent era motion pictures from 1913 to 1917, of which 66 were one and two-reel shorts.
-She is regarded as a movie star.

 Gonzalez was best known for her role as Enid Maitland in Vitagraph's six-reel feature length drama The Chalice of Courage (1915) opposite William Duncan.
 A magazine writer once called her "The Virgin White Lily of the Screen".

 Early life

 Myrtle Gonzalez was born in Los Angeles, California on September 28, 1891, the daughter of Manuel George Gonzalez (1868–1919) and Lillian L. Cook (1874–1932).
 Her siblings were Stella M. Gonzalez (1892–1965) and Manuel G. Gonzalez Jr. (1898–?).

-Her father's family was a Hispanic Californio family of Mexico, which had long settled this territory before the US took it over.
+Her father's family was a Hispanic Californio family of Mexico, which had long settled the California territory before the U.S. took it over.
 Her mother, the daughter of immigrants from Ireland, was a former opera and popular singer.
 Her father was a retail grocer.

 From early childhood, Myrtle displayed remarkable dramatic talent, and she had a good soprano voice.
 She appeared in many local concerts and benefits and sang in church choirs.
 She later played juvenile parts on the stage with Fanny Davenport and Florence Stone.